xddxdd/nixos-config/README.md

     - `domains`: Nix definitions controlling individual (groups of) zones.
   - Files
     - `toplevel.nix`: Entrypoint called in `flake.nix`.
+- `helpers`: Definitions for short cuts used by code in this repo.
 - `home`: My Home Manager configurations.
   - Subdirectories
     - `components`: Modules used in Home Manager configurations.